New Original Works Festival 2020

 Through a series of movement-based explorations and rasquache play, Primera Generación Dance Collective’s (PGDC) — Alfonso Cervera, Irvin Gonzalez, Patricia “Patty” Huerta, and Rosa Rodriguez-Frazier— new multimedia work, Nepantla, re-imagines the desmadre (messiness) that reflects, generates, and questions the flux of their Mexican American identities.
 PGDC strategically navigates culturally-iconic images, stereotypes, and rituals to visibilize the harsh realities and imaginative potentials of Mexicanidades in the U.S.

-Xiaoyue Zhang: The Little Red Book
+Xiaoyue Zhang: Little Red Book, or Plural Body

 randy reyes + Bapari: Real Talk # 1 (Pt.
 2) | Vectors of Adverse Desires con un poco de tu disco stick